nateKlaux/Naviga.Docs/Solicitor Concierge/Reference_tables.md

 The reference table will give you the name and type of code.
 Multi-use codes are customer coupon codes that can be used multiple times by different customers.
 Use them to allow customer's access to special offers.
 One-time-use codes are customer coupon codes that can be used a single time to give customers access to special offers.

 Select the collapsed menu icon at the end of the line to view which Offer Groups are currently using the code.
+You can search and filter codes with the **search** and **status** fields.

 You can [create new codes](example.com) from the Offer Groups menu.